Who Fits Specialty Contact Lenses?

 Interested in Specialty Contact Lenses?

-At The Specialty Contact Lens Center At Diamond Vision, we can provide accurate and current information about specialty contact lenses as well as a broad scope of general contact lens products.
+At Scleral Lenses & Keratoconus Center At Diamond Vision, we can provide accurate and current information about specialty contact lenses as well as a broad scope of general contact lens products.
 We have the equipment needed to assess suitability and fit every type of lens.

 Optometrists, such as Dr. Shane Galan, are experienced in fitting specialty contact lenses for rare eye conditions.
 For us, these are not exceptions, but our every-day profession.